|Nutrition Facts (per serving)|

 Add the eggs one at a time, beating well after each addition.
 Add the lemon extract to the cake batter and beat well.

 Add half of the remaining flour, then the rest of the soda, and finish up by adding the last of the flour.
 Let the mixer run until almost all of the flour streaks have disappeared.
-Finish mixing the cake batter by hand, until it is homogenous and no dry patches remain.
+Turn the mixer off.

-Scrape the batter into the prepared pan.
-Bake the 7-UP Cake for 75-90 minutes, or until cake tests done.
+Bake the cake for 75-90 minutes, or until it tests done.
 If the top starts to look too dark before the center is cooked, cover it with loosely tented foil.

 Once cool, sprinkle a light dusting of powdered sugar over the entire cake.

-Alternately, you can skip the powdered sugar and make a lemon glaze for the cake.
-This is extra-delicious if you substitute 2 tablespoons of 7UP for the lemon juice.
+Alternatively, make a lemon glaze for the cake— this is extra-delicious if you substitute 2 tablespoons of 7UP for the lemon juice.

 Bundt cakes keep very well, and this one is no exception.
-Store This 7-UP Pound Cake, well-wrapped, at room temperature for a week, in the refrigerator for two weeks, or for several months in the freezer.
+Store lemon soda cake, well-wrapped, at room temperature for a week, in the refrigerator for two weeks, or for several months in the freezer.